PythonCoderAS/github-list-all-prs/README.md

 ### Author Filter

 The client can show PRs that have been authored by a specific user.
-Use the `--author=<usernaame>` option to specify the username of the PR author to filter by.
+Use the `--author=<username>` option to specify the username of the PR author to filter by.

 ### Label Filter